techstackmedia/lendsqr/README.md

 # Lead Sqr Front end Project
 ## Installation
- - `npm install <project-name> --template typescript`
+ - `npx create-react-app <project-name> --template typescript`
  - `npm start`
  - `npm install sass`

 Note: Make sure [Node](https://nodejs.org/en/) is installed.
+To be 100% sure you use **npm** run the command `npx create-react-app <project-name> --template typescript --use-npm`.

-If you want to follow along the project, click on the branch drop-down and you will see a list of dropdown branches
+If you want to follow along the project, click on the branch drop-down and you will see a list of dropdown branches.

 ## Clone Project
  - `git clone https://github.com/techstackmedia/lendsqr-fe-test.git`